pixilab/net-blocks/README.md

 `sudo ./install-nginx.sh`

-## Set up a domain name
+## Internet Domain Name and HTTPS
+**IMPORTANT**: This section applies primarily to cloud-based servers.
+If you're using this script to install Blocks on an on-premise server, you must first make sure that port 80 and 443 of your server is accessible from the internet, using your domain name.
+It must remain internet accessible for letsencrypt's automatic certificate renewal.

-Set up the domain name to be used, along with a SSL certificate (HTTPS) for your domain.
-This assumes that a DNS entry has been established, as mentioned above, pointing your domain name to your newly created server.
+This script configures your Blocks server to handle your domain name, and configures a SSL certificate for a secure (HTTPS) connection.
+Before proceeding, ensure that a DNS entry has been established, as mentioned above, pointing your domain name to your newly created server.

-It is recommend to run preflight test of the domain name for http-01 challenge (the we we identify us as having control over the webserver) over at https://letsdebug.net/ before running the script.
+Run a preflight test of the domain name making sure that the "http-01 challenge" works, as that mechanism will be used to indicate to letsencrypt that you have control over the server.
+Then head over to https://letsdebug.net/ and follow the instructions there to verify that things are set up correctly before proceeding.
+Then run this script to set up the letsencrypt HTTPS certificate:

 `sudo ./add-domain.sh <blocks-server-domain-name>`